Rick Hill Artwork

 Wildlife may be taken within state hunting seasons and bag limits with any legal hunting raptor, provided the falconer has a valid falconry permit and a valid hunting license.

-Please Note: Falconry hunting is closed during the opening weekend of modern firearms for deer (see season dates).
+Please Note: Falconry hunting is closed during the opening weekend of modern firearms for deer (see deer season dates).

-American Kestrel, Image Credit Alana Coutler, KDFWR
+American Kestrel, Image Credit Alana Coulter, KDFWR

 Falconry permits are issued year-round and are valid for 3-years from the date of issue.
 To obtain any class of permit, an applicant MUST submit the following materials: